 harmonic mean flow of the water body for pollutants that are carcinogens, or

 30Q5 flow of the water body for pollutants that are non-carcinogens.

-The discharge complies with all applicable technology-based effluent limits, other applicable water quality standards, and the provisions of any applicable total maximum daily load.

-No other technologically and economically feasible means that would not have significant adverse environmental consequences are available to reduce the pollutant concentration in the discharge to the applicable water quality criterion.
+No other technologically and economically feasible means that would not have significant adverse environmental consequences are available to reduce the pollutant concentration in the discharge.